LP - SEPO - WH-ECOO- Desktop image

 Learning journey

-The six-month online learning journey includes 14 weeks of core leadership knowledge and two immersive sessions that will help you develop the skills required for future C-level leadership.
+The six-to-eight-month online learning journey includes 14 weeks of core leadership knowledge and two immersive sessions that will help you develop the skills required for future C-level leadership.
 The program also offers an optional two-day in-person networking event and recognition ceremony* on the University of Pennsylvania campus in Philadelphia, where you will have the opportunity to build connections with your peers.

 learning journey of the Wharton Emerging COO Program